-Remember that because stairlifts are custom made, they can fit all kinds of staircases – straight and curved.
-Stairlifts aren’t wall-mounted, so there doesn’t need to be a wall there to anchor the rail.
-Your biggest concern should be, that the width of your staircase.
-It needs to be at least 30 inches for the chair to comfortably move up and down the stairs with someone on-board.
-Most stairlifts have seats that fold up to keep the stairway clear and some can turn the corner at the top or bottom of the stairway to “hide” from view when you’re not using it.
+Remember that because stairlifts are custom made, they can fit all staircases – straight and curved.
+Stairlifts aren’t wall-mounted, so there doesn’t need to be a wall to anchor the rail.
+Your biggest concern should be that the width of your staircase.
+It needs to be at least 30 inches for the chair to move up comfortably and down the stairs with someone on-board.
+Most stairlifts have seats that fold up to keep the stairway clear, and some can turn the corner at the top or bottom of the stairway to “hide” from view when you’re not using it.

 Now that we’ve explained the different types of stairlifts, here are some things to think about before you decide on a stairlift.

-The first step you should take, is write down any questions or concerns that you might have.
+The first step you should take is to write down any questions or concerns that you might have.
 Thankfully stairlift dealers will provide a free in-house assessment for an estimate and evaluation.
 The evaluation should include pricing for units that match your budget.

 Once you select the company and the stairlift, and they’ve designed it, installation can begin.
-You may assume that you or a family member could install this, but take our advice, leave it up to a professional, they instal them everyday and will eliminate the headaches and unexpected events that could occur if you try the DIY route.
-When you choose the professional installer, they are responsible for making sure it’s installed correctly and safely.
+You may assume that you or a family member could install this, but take our advice, leave it up to a professional; they install them every day and eliminate the headaches and unexpected events that could occur if you try the DIY route.
+When you choose a professional installer, they are responsible for making sure it’s installed correctly and safely.

 How Much Does A Stairlift Cost?

-There is no set price for stairlifts since they are built custom for your space, also your specific requirements and desires in features will vary and affect the price.
+There is no set price for stairlifts since they are built custom for your space; your specific requirements and desires in features will vary and affect the price.
 Roughly speaking, a stairlift could cost you between $2,500 to $15,000.
 I know that’s a wide range, but there are a few things to look out for that will affect your estimate.
-Longer staircases will cost more than shorter ones of course, and curved stairlifts are even more expensive than straight rail ones.
-If your staircase is long as well as curved, you can expect to be on the high-end of that range.
+Longer staircases will cost more than shorter ones, of course, and curved stairlifts are even more expensive than straight rail ones.
+If your staircase is long and curved, you can expect to be on the high-end of that range.

-One of the reasons that curved staircases are more expensive than straight rail stairlifts is because they require 2 motors.
-One that moves the chair, and one that adjusts the height of the chair to keep it level as it goes up and down the stairs.
+One reason that curved staircases are more expensive than straight rail stairlifts is that they require 2 motors.
+One that moves the chair, and one that adjusts the chair’s height to keep it level as it goes up and down the stairs.